-Paired with the warming, sweet mince mixture, these are a winning cookie combination that make a great way to re-introduce (or introduce) your family to the classic mincemeat.
+You know, these would make a great way to re-introduce (or introduce) your family to the British mincemeat.
 (You don’t even have to tell them that’s what you filled the cookies with.
 We won’t tell!)

-- In a large bowl, cream together butter, sugar, egg yolk, and vanilla.
+In a large bowl, cream together butter, brown sugar, egg yolk, and vanilla.

-- Place ¼ c sugar in a small bowl and coat each ball of dough in sugar.
-Place 1” apart on an un-greased baking sheet.
+Place 2 Tbsp white sugar into a small bowl and coat each ball of dough in sugar.
+Place the sugared dough balls 1” apart on an un-greased baking sheet.